 I’m coming to know each turn and curvature of the title track.
 There isn’t a moment of repetition throughout the whole 10-minute piece, and each chord resembles a new surge of initiative; a fresh reflection on the current situation.
 These changes instigate the widening aperture of optimism, or the creeping onset of shadow.
 I’ve loved the experience of becoming acquainted with this piece.
 My first listen felt like walking into the fog, unsure as to where the path would lead or how long it would take to emerge out the other side.
 When I hear the first chord now, I can see the path snaking ahead of me.
 The journey is now known and a homely intuition carries me around every corner, yet each traversal continues to yield new experiences – secret resonances and glimmers of detail that I managed to overlook on ambles prior.

 I feel a lightness of artistic touch.
 The same way a kite only partly complies to the intentions of its flyer, translating the slight tug of the hand into an elaborate sequence of quivers and loops, Raw Silk Uncut Wood feels like a work in which conscious intervention is only a guide.
 This thought strikes me most during “Supine”, whose each moment contains the kernel of many possible directions simultaneously – the gaseous emergence of three or four possible chords – in a manner that suggests the haphazard collision of elements rather than lucid compositional forethought.
 “Nahbarkeit” too has the sense of billowing beyond composer control, its direction dictated by the sudden upsurge of winds or tilts in temperature, leaning into the currents of nature.
 The text accompanying the album features a quote from Ursula Le Guin’s translation of the Tae Te Ching: “What works reliably is to know the raw silk, hold the uncut wood.
 Need little.
 Want less.
 Forget the rules.
 Be untroubled.”
-I suspect that it is this sentiment to which I find myself responding; an artist humbled by the innate beauty of material, for which anything beyond the most modest of human interventions is a blemish.
+I suspect that it is this sentiment to which I find myself responding; an artist humbled by the innate beauty of material, for whom anything beyond the most modest of human interventions is a blemish.